WHISTLEBLOWING IN THE HEALTH SECTOR

 You can get support in raising your concerns from any of the following places:

 - In NHS England, you can contact your local Freedom to Speak Up Guardian to ask for advice and support in raising your concerns

 - In NHS Scotland, you can contact the Independent National Whistleblowing Officer’s advice line by telephoning 0800 0086 112 or emailing INWO@spso.gov.scot

 - Your trade union or professional body may be able to provide you with support

-If you are a whistleblower who is struggling to find another job in the NHS after raising public interest concerns, you might be eligible for the NHS whistleblowers’ support scheme.
+If you have already raised public interest concerns in the NHS, you might be eligible for the NHS Speaking Up support scheme.